 The first way is to remember what you’ve taught your child about handling anger and follow suit.
 Strategies like walking away, counting to 10, and taking deep breaths work just as well in the kitchen as they do on the playground.
 Try to remind yourself that you’re teaching your teen how to deal with strong emotions through your own actions.

-The second way can be a little more challenging because it involves recognizing and changing thoughts.
+The second way can be a little more challenging because it involves recognizing and changing thoughts before fighting with your teen.
 When you’re in a calm mood, generate some “coping thoughts” you can draw on to balance out the negative thoughts about your child.
 This could mean things like, “She must be really hurting to say these things,” or, “I’ve kept my cool in far worse situations—I can do it now.”
 Write these thoughts down on a notecard or in your phone, and read them from time to time.